 State laws are evolving everywhere, including in Idaho, and it can feel like CBD is in legal limbo.
 So if you’re confused about the legality of the CBD products flooding the city of Boise, Idaho, and asking: is CBD oil legal in Idaho?
 You’re not alone.

-Here, you’re going to get a clear picture of the legality of CBD in the state of Idaho.
+Let's get a clear picture of the legality of CBD in the state of Idaho:

 CBD must be legal on both the state as well as the federal level for it to be legal.

 Even as states surrounding our gorgeous state of Idaho legalize the use of medicinal and recreational use of marijuana, police are still making CBD related arrests?

 But why is this?
 Isn’t CBD legal in Idaho?

 Well, technically yes, but it’s still a grey area.
 CBD is legal in Idaho if and only if it does not contain any THC levels and must be derived from the following parts only:

 (1) fibre produced from the stalks